Shinoruba/LBYARCH-MCO1/README.md

 - The project is for a Windows environment using x64 NASM assembly and C99

 ## Purpose of Assembly Code:
-The assembly code (cvtRGBToGray.asm) is responsible for the core image conversion algorithm.
+The assembly code (asm_rgb.asm) is responsible for the core image conversion algorithm.
 Its purpose is to:

 Efficiently process each pixel of the input RGB image Calculate the grayscale value for each pixel by averaging its R, G, and B values